iumiCash/iumiCash.github.io/docs/authentication/token.md

          Example: `Basic e3tjbGllbnRfaWR9fTp7e2NsaWVudF9zZWNyZXR9fQ==`

     `Content-Type` *string* **required**
-    :    The media type.
-Required for operations with a request body.
+    :    The media type is required for operations with a request body.
 The value is `application/<format>`, where format is `json`.

 ### Request